ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 .. note::

-	Currently, the ``ansible-doc`` command can parse Python modules only for the module documentation.
-If you have a module written in a different programming language other than Python, please write the documentation in a Python file adjacent to the module file.
+   Currently, the ``ansible-doc`` command can parse module documentation only from modules written in Python.
+If you have a module written in a programming language other than Python, please write the documentation in a Python file adjacent to the module file.

-The location of your module depends on whether you want to use it in a playbook or in a single role.
-Choose any of the following locations to add your module:
+You can limit the availability of your local module.
+If you want to use a local module only with selected playbooks or only with a single role, load it in one of the following locations:

-* In a certain playbook: Store the module in a subdirectory called ``library`` in the directory that contains the playbooks.
+* In a selected playbook or playbooks: Store the module in a subdirectory called ``library`` in the directory that contains those playbooks.
 * In a single role: Store the module in a subdirectory called ``library`` within that role.

 .. _distributing_plugins: